iOttie Aivo View dash cam review: Phone-centric, easy setup, good captures

 - Requires iOttie account to set up and use

-Though we'd prefer not having to create an account to use it, the Aivo View ticks all the boxes (good captures, ease of use, GPS) for a top-notch modern dash cam.
+Though we'd prefer not having to create an account to use it, the Avivo View ticks all the boxes (good captures, ease of use, GPS) for the top-notch modern dash cam.

 If you want a dash cam with minimalist looks, the eye-catching iOttie Aivo View, with nary a button in sight, might be your best bet.
 Setup requires a phone app, but that's a small hassle in a phone-centric world.
 What's not necessarily kosher is having to create an account before you can use said app.